-‘Dancing With The Stars’: Full Cast Announced – Meet The Stars
+‘Dancing With The Stars’: Full Cast Announced — Meet The Stars

 Bonner Bolton with Sharna Burgess

-Bonner was the #1 bull rider in the country before becoming paralyzed when he landed on his head after dismounting a bull during the PBR’s 2016 season opener.
+Prior to Dancing with the Stars, Bonner Bolton was the No. 1 bull rider in the country before becoming paralyzed when he landed on his head after dismounting a bull during the PBR’s 2016 season opener.
 He was given a 1 percent chance of ever walking again.
-Today, the 29-year-old not only walks but dances and has new career as model.
+Today, the 29-year-old not only walks but dances and has a new career as a model.

 Mr. T with Kym Herjavec

-Now known as a household name, Mr. T began working as a doorman and worked his way up to become known as one of Chicago’s most toughest bouncers.
-Soon he became a celebrity bodyguard.
-Sylvester Stallone cast Mr. T for Rocky III and then landed a prime spot on NBC’s The ATeam TV show.
-In 1985, he became a professional wrestler and today he stills “pities the fool.”
+Now known as a household name, Mr. T began working as a doorman and worked his way up to become known as one of Chicago’s toughest bouncers.
+He later became a celebrity bodyguard.
+Sylvester Stallone cast Mr. T for Rocky III, after which he landed a prime spot on NBC’s The A Team TV show.
+In 1985, he became a professional wrestler and today he still “pities the fool.”

 Charo with Keo Motsepe

-Known for her own catch phrase, “Cuchi-cuchi,” Charo grew up in Spain and appeared in movies and TV shows before becoming an American icon.
+Known for her own catch phrase “cuchi-cuchi,” Charo grew up in Spain and appeared in movies and TV shows before becoming an American icon.
 She has appeared on numerous TV shows and variety specials over the years and has been twice voted “Best Classical Flamenco Guitarist in the World” by Guitar Player Magazine.

 Heather Morris with Maksim Chmerkovskiy